Matt Melvin: Career

 In collaboration with Rob DenBleyker, Matt Melvin started creating "bad stick figure death movies" in 1999 or 2000, under the title StickSuicide.
 The two posted these videos on Newgrounds.
 In 2004, Melvin started to collaborate with Fort Bridger-based Kris Wilson, Dallas-based Rob DenBleyker, and Belfast-based Dave McElfatrick to form Explosm, a group of international webcartoonists who create the Cyanide & Happiness webcomic.
 Generally, each page of Cyanide and Happiness is conceptualized and fully realized by one of the members, the four webcartoonists working primarily solo.

 In 2014, Explosm announced that Melvin had parted ways with the rest of the group.
 There was disagreement within the group about the direction that Cyanide & Happiness was taking.
 McElfatrick stated that the members of the group "were all pulling in different directions," such as with a new website design and other new elements.
 "It's not been good for anyone, really.
 But we can just try and move on and do what we do," McElfatrick said of the split, and he noted that the Explosm team is still very supportive of Melvin's works.
 Melvin's last strip for Cyanide & Happiness was published on February 9, 2014.

 The same year, Melvin started writing the webcomic The Last Nerds on Earth in collaboration with his girlfriend Austen, about two nerds who are trying to survive a zombie apocalypse.
 This webcomic was put on indefinite hiatus in 2016.

+In 2020, he started work on The Leeches Loom, a free-to-read fantasy novel.